Viswesh-Uppalapati/Viswesh-Uppalapati/README.md

 💡 &nbsp; I work on innovating research projects and advancing my coding skills by learning new software. \
 🎓 &nbsp; B.S in Data Science w/ a focus in ML/AI and a Minor in Mathematics from UC, San Diego.\
-🌱 &nbsp; In my free time, I love to dance and explore nature.
+🌱 &nbsp; In my free time, I love to dance competitively and explore nature.

 ### 🛠 &nbsp;Technical Skills and Software